-Revision Update: I have added another link to the menu.
+Revision Update: I have reworded the post for better understanding.

 Important: Please test before going ahead and publishing your shopping cart.
 Always add a price value to the product description or else it will not show next to your product when you view your shop online.

 Hint: Always work with a child theme and not the parent theme.
 If you are going to edit your style sheet make sure that it is on a testing site just in case someone is viewing your website.